project-sunbird/project-sunbird.github.io/pages/developer-docs/singlesignon/procedure_sso.md

 * **email:** The email ID of the person whose user ID is in the subject

 * **email_verified:** An indicator whether the email ID has been verified.
 This is important when only verified user email IDs are accepted on an instance.
-For example; only verified emails are accepted on Sunbird
+For example; only verified emails are accepted on DIKSHA

 * **phone_number:** The 10 digit phone number of the person whose user ID is in the subject.
 This is an optional field

 * **phone_number_verified:** An indicator whether the phone number has been verified.
 This is important when only verified user phone numbers are accepted on an instance.
-For example; only verified phone numbers are accepted on Sunbird.
+For example; only verified phone numbers are accepted on DIKSHA.
 This field is optional

 * **redirect_url:** the url of the page where the user should be directed after login